Work with some of the UK's leading Film and Television experts

 Course Fees and Funding

 - For UK/EU students, the primary funding opportunity is a 3.5-year AHRC scholarship, provided through the Midlands 4 Cities (M4C) consortium.
-The deadline for applications is 14 January 2019.
+The deadline for M4C funding is 14 January 2020 (noon) but anyone interested in this scheme must first contact the Department of Film and Television Studies at Warwick with a draft of their proposals no later than 30 November 2019.
+All applications are subject to internal approval.
+For enquiries and information related to PhD admissions, please contact Tiago de Luca.
 In order to be entered into competition for this award you will need to fill in two forms: the university’s application form and one via the Midlands 4 Cities site.
 If you are unsuccessful in securing funding via this route, you will be entered into competition for further awards for which you may be eligible, including the Wolfson Postgraduate Scholarship and EU Chancellor’s Scholarship.
 Some guidance on how to complete the form can be found here.

 - For non-EU international students, Warwick runs its own special scholarship scheme: the Chancellor's International Scholarship.
 To be entered into the competition for this award you will need to complete the university’s application form.
 The application deadline for this year’s competition is 23:59pm (GMT) on Friday 18th January 2019.
 All supporting documents (references and transcripts) must be uploaded by Friday 25th January 2019 at the latest.
 Many countries also have scholarship schemes which fund students studying higher degrees overseas and you should investigate if any such schemes exist in your country.